viernes, 16 de diciembre de 1988

 (Pintura del artista italiano Pino Daeni)

-Shut up has become so risky
+Silence has become so risky,

-I'm in great danger of losing you
+I run the great danger of losing you

 to lose you without first having loved you.

-to my poor dismayed heart?
+of my poor, dismayed heart?

-They are your eyes, your mouth, your presence
+Your eyes, your mouth, your presence—

 for your love.
-But my soul in love
+Yet my enamored soul,

-in its silence will want to adore you
+in silence will still adore you,

 domingo, 6 de noviembre de 1988